What is the abbr Tag?

-An Abbr or Abbreviations tagis used to define an abbreviation or acronym, such as FTO or HTML.
+An Abbr or Abbreviation tag defines an abbreviation or acronym, such as FTO or HTML.
 The

-<abbr> tag can be used in a number of ways; for example, it can be used to:
+<abbr> tag can be used in several ways; for example:

 Mark up an abbreviation semantically.
 This can be useful to style abbreviations with CSS: